-Lady Cecil - Mother of Nature and Nurture
+Lady Cecil - Mother of Nature exhibition

-Visit From the 27th July – 30th September to experience Dinefwr from Cecil’s Point of View
+Visit from the 27th July – 30th September to experience Dinefwr from Cecil’s Point of View

 A digital reproduction of Lady Cecil Rice, 1762, by Sir Joshua Reynolds (1723-1792) will be on display in the Dining Room of Newton House.

 Copy by kind permission of The Frick Collection, New York